nbonneel/network_simplex/README.md

 ## Benchmark

 ### Buidling the benchmark
-The benchmark needs an [OpenMP](http://www.openmp.org) compliant C++ compiler to evaluate the multithread performances.
+The benchmark needs an [OpenMP](http://www.openmp.org) compliant C++ compiler to evaluate the multithread version performances.
 On linux system, just run the `make` command.

 On MacOS with the default Apple's clang C++ compiler, install the  `libomp` library (e.g. `brew install libomp`) and run the `make -f Makefile.osx` command.